 Bounded by North Charles Street and the Baltimore Museum of Art, the Wyman Park Dell is a component of the larger Wyman Park, although the physical relationship between the two is not readily apparent.
-The parcel was originally part of the estate of Charles Carroll, which Samuel Wyman purchased in 1839.
-The land was given to Johns Hopkins University in 1902, with Carroll’s “Homewood House” to serve as the university’s faculty house, and the remainder of the estate subsequently donated to the City of Baltimore as a public park.
-In 1904 Olmsted Brothers prepared a report for the development of Baltimore’s public parks, which included the 194-acre Wyman Park.
+The parcel was originally part of the estate of Charles Carroll, Jr., which Samuel Wyman purchased in 1839.
+The land was given to Johns Hopkins University in 1902, along with Carroll’s “Homewood House,” which served as the university’s faculty house, and the remainder of the estate was subsequently donated to the City of Baltimore as a public park.
+In 1904 Olmsted Brothers prepared a report for the development of Baltimore’s public parks, which included the 88-acre Wyman Park.
 Much of the park capitalized on the mature vegetation and dramatic topography that flanked the Stony Run stream valley.
 In contrast, the design for the sixteen-acre, teardrop-shaped Dell (developed by Olmsted Brothers in 1911) comprised a sunken expanse of lawn encircled by a wooded slope, which buffered it from its rapidly urbanizing surroundings.
 Local stone was used to create dry-stacked retaining walls and grand stairs descending upwards to the surrounding streets.
 Arcing paths provided access throughout—and sweeping views of—the park.